klmcwhirter/intro-to-python/docs/01-setup-env.md

 Restart VS Code if it is running.

 _There is no need to install a GUI.
 We will be using the git support built into VS Code._

+## Git support in VS Code

+To get started with git in VS Code see - [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview).

+There are a few pretty good videos referenced on that page.
+But ...

+_Source code control is a very large topic.
+Most of the concepts you will not need until later - if ever._

+Don't worry about understanding the details for now.
+We will talk through them at the right time.
+I will guide you to get exposed to the concepts as you need them.

+## Clone this repo

+Then clone this repo using the instructions at [Open a Git repository](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_open-a-git-repository).

+> NOTE!
+You do NOT need a github.com account to use the git features in VS Code to clone the repo.
+Enter this URL when asked for the repo URL: https://github.com/klmcwhirter/intro-to-python

+Then it will ask for a folder into which it should clone the repo.
+A wise choice is a short path from your home directory.

+On Windows that might be something like `%USERPROFILE%\src`.

+Make sure there are no spaces in any of the directory names.
+For example, do not use `My Documents`.

+_On Linux, I use `$HOME/src/github.com/klmcwhirter` because I work with so many repos.
+That way I know I will never have a naming conflict with any repo I clone whether from github.com, gitlab.com, etc._

+But you need not worry about that for now.
+Just be aware there is an easy solution if and when you run into the problem.